fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Now, we can add a spec, which makes sure that the total balance added to one (or several accounts) is equal to the amount subtracted from another account.
 For this purpose, we can use the `txSpec` attribute. `_attribute/spec`, which we used to ensure that balances are non-negative, checks every flakes in a transaction that contains a given attribute.
 On the other hand `_attribute/txSpec` is run once *per attribute* in a transaction.
 For example, if we create an `_attribute/txSpec` for `crypto/balance`, our transactor will group together every flake that changes the `crypto/balance` attribute and only run the `txSpec`
 *once*. `txSpec` allows use to do things like sum all the crypto/balance values in a transaction.

-The function `(valT)` takes no arguments, and sums all the true flakes in a transaction for the given `_attribute`.
-Likewise, the function `(valF)` takes no arguments, and sums all the false flakes in a transaction for the given `_attribute`.
+The function `(objT)` takes no arguments, and sums all the true flakes in a transaction for the given `_attribute`.
+Likewise, the function `(objF)` takes no arguments, and sums all the false flakes in a transaction for the given `_attribute`.
 We want to make sure that the sum of all of the `crypto/balance`s being retracted equals the sum of those being added.

 ```all
 [{